Potter Park Zoo celebrates its 100th birthday this year!

 More animals and construction came and went, and in 1979, possibly the zoo's most famous resident, Tombi the Elephant, was purchased and brought to the zoo.

-Find out more by reading Potter Park Zoo's timeline of events on their website by CLICKING HERE.
+Check out Potter Park Zoo's events on their website by CLICKING HERE.

 POTTER PARK, THEN AND NOW